Buying Discount Points to Lower Your Interest Rate

 - $1000 / $8.53 = 117 months

-If you look at amortization schedules to compare the two loans, you'll see that the lower interest loan does have a slightly lower principal balance at the end of 117 months, $87,024 versus $87,259 for the 7.5-percent loan.
+If you look at amortization schedules to compare the two loans, you'll see that the lower interest rate loan does have a slightly lower principal balance at the end of 117 months, $87,024 versus $87,259 for the 7.5-percent loan.
 So you might want to consider the savings amount to decide whether to buy points.

 Can the Seller Pay for My Discount Points?